Karrie Malan - Physiotherapist & Owner

 Anna keeps busy as she juggles four gorgeous children alongside work and staying fit.
 Her experiences during those four pregnancies and as a mother have led her to an interest in injuries that affect women around their childbearing years: sacro-iliac, lumbopelvic pains, lower back pain and pelvic floor issues.
-Whilst Grace is on maternity leave, Anna is our go to girl for "Core & Floor" Appointments.
+Whilst Grace was on maternity leave, Anna was our go to girl for "Core & Floor" Appointments.

 Anna loves having long appointments to be thorough, so she can use all her experience to discover the root causes of your issues, as well as treating your symptoms.

 Bec enjoys looking up and down the chain for the biomechanics that lead to injury, and need retraining for recovery, especially in the lower limb where she enjoys treating hips, knees and ankles, and seeing how control at one affects the others.

 She has a holistic focus, and likes balancing the benefit of hands on manual therapy, with pilates and exercise therapy - so as you can imagine, she's perfectly at home here at FLEX!

 She has worked previously as a Pilates instructor in Melbourne, as well as a Massage Therapist, so now she puts all these skills to use together with physio knowledge, to help explain to patients what is causing their pain or problem, and how to fix or manage it.